-The Company entered into binding agreements to acquire a 100% interest in the Polari Project, which is a highly prospective project with multiple past-producing, high grade gold mines and extensive gold mineralization identified in stockwork zones by recent rock sampling campaigns.
+In October 2024, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project, which is a highly prospective project with multiple past-producing, high grade gold mines and extensive gold mineralization identified in stockwork zones by recent rock sampling campaigns.
+This transaction closed subsequent to the end of the year in January 2025 upon receiving regulatory approval.